Genus and species: Nomascus leucogenys

 Like all gibbons, white-cheeked gibbons live in small groups typically composed of an adult pair and their offspring.
 They are physically independent at about three, mature at about six, and usually leave the family group at about eight, though they may spend up to ten years in their family group.

 Grooming is an important social activity between adults, between sub-adults, and between adults and young.
 Infant centered play behavior is another common social activity.

 Vocalization is a major social investment.
 The basic pattern is an introductory sequence where both male and female “warm up,” followed by alternating sequences of male and female calls and of female great calls, usually with a male coda at the end.
 Calls are often accompanied by behavioral acrobatics.

 The menstrual cycle is 28 days, and the gestation period is seven months.
 White-cheeked gibbons give birth to a single offspring every two or three years.
 Infants cling to their mothers from birth.
 Newborns are often found clinging horizontally across the female's abdomen.
 This allows the mothers to sit with their knees up as most gibbons do.
 Older infants orient vertically on the abdomen.
 Youngsters are weaned early in their second year.
 Once the offspring reach full maturity they usually leave the family group and search for a territory and mate of their own.

+Gibbons are fruit-pulp specialists.
 White-cheeked gibbons eat mostly ripe fruits, leaves, and a small amount of invertebrates.
-Fruit eating occupies about 65 percent of feeding time and young leaf eating about 35 percent of feeding time.
-They move and feed mainly in the upper and middle levels of the canopy and almost never come down to the ground.
+They move and feed mainly in the upper and middle levels of the canopy and rarely come down to the ground.
 Families often feed together in the trees.